emre-tiryaki/Cypher/README.md

 ## Functions

--

-encrypt(plain_text: str) -> str

-: Encrypts the given plain text using the shuffled key.
+- encrypt(plain_text: str) -> str: Encrypts the given plain text using the shuffled key.
--

-decrypt(encrypted_text: str) -> str

-: Decrypts the given encrypted text using the shuffled key.
+- decrypt(encrypted_text: str) -> str: Decrypts the given encrypted text using the shuffled key.

 ## Notes